 In addition, the DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensuring that all the products we sell meet applicable legal and ethical standards.

-Both of these documents are available at https://www.dcc.ie/responsibility/our-policies.
+Both documents are available at http://www.dcc.ie/responsibility/our-policies.

 Our policy on slavery and human trafficking is set out in section 1 of this statement.